roo-nju/starter-hugo-academic/content/literatures/example2/index.md

 #abstract: "CIM-DSE: Design Space Exploration for Analyzing and Bridging the Efficiency Gap between the Computing-in-Memory Macro and Accelerator (under review)"

 # Summary.
 An optional shortened abstract.
-summary: "Design space has been widely adopted to investigating von-Neumman architectures.
-However, only a few works have attempted to explore the emerging CIM architectures."
+summary: "While most works focused on CIM designs at the circuit level, there are some interesting works that discussed about CIM from an architecture or system perspective."

 #tags: []